sleepingkingstudios/stannum/DEVELOPMENT.md

 - What happens to a frozen constraint?
 A frozen contract?
   - Should freezing a contract freeze its constraints? #deep_freeze ?

+## Documentation Standards

+- Should provide a one-line short description.
+- Should provide a one+ paragraph short description.
+- Should document what errors look like in various circumstances.
+- Should provide examples of passing and failing objects.
+- Should document the methods.

 ## Development Notes

 - Refactor Constraints::Methods to Constraints::Signature ?